newdaojones/storefront/README.md

-# Storefront App
+# Storefront Dapp

+Storefront payment system dapp is based react, with react redux, tailwind and walletconnect libraries.
-This project was bootstrapped forked from Member Dashboard's wallet-connect-v2 branch
+This project was originally forked from Member Dashboard's wallet-connect-v2 branch

 ## Available Scripts